jordymeow/meow-gallery/readme.txt

 Languages: English.

 == Changelog ==

+= 5.0.1 (2023/09/12) =
+* Fix: Links from Gallery Custom Links were not supported.
+* Fix: Alignment issue (fullwidth, etc).
+* Fix: Square Layout was not working with more than 5 columns.
+* Fix: Compatibility with PHP 8.4.

 = 5.0.0 (2023/09/02) =
 * Update: Big rewriting to make the plugin more modern and faster, and allow more features in the future.